jsschreck/RLFold/README.md

 Objective
 -----------------------------------------------------------------------------------------------
-Find a policy`$\pi^*$`that folds an HP chain into a ground state in as few moves as possible.
+Find a policy $\pi^*$ that folds an HP chain into a ground state in as few moves as possible.
 The ground state(s) of a chain having some sequence are the configurations having the maximum possible number of hydrogen bonds.

 Options
 -----------------------------------------------------------------------------------------------
-Consider a simple HP chain with sequence HHHHH.
+Consider a simple HP chain with sequence HHPHH.

 Generate a configuration for the chain (relies on HPSandbox) --